“A proper & clear hierarchy is a powerful

 BPI’s Critical Thinking for Leaders workshop improves leader thinking competence and the ability to communicate thinking to others.
 Assessing the current reality is a page out of our Concern Analysis process for clarifying known facts.
 When the leader is ready to “set the direction,” BPI’s Decision Making process will make their thinking visible to others.
 This will demonstrate their own competence and facilitate “building trust” in gaining the team’s “willing commitment” to the goal.

 The leader accountability of “adding value to the work of subordinates” is obtained by coaching.
 Knowledge of critical thinking principles enhances any leader’s ability to coach the thinking of others, asking key questions to draw out relevant information and facilitate a proper analysis of even the most complex issues.

 BPI’s Critical Thinking workshop is targeted at team members, technical experts and anyone who would benefit from a systematic approach to solving problems and making decisions.
-The leader accountability of “maintaining a team that is capable of producing required outputs” would include making sure team members have the ability to think individually and collaboratively.
+The leader accountability of “maintaining a team that is capable of producing required outputs” would include making sure team members can think individually and collaboratively.

-BPI’s Systematic Project Management workshop gives special emphasis to the hand-off of projects to subordinates with a comprehensive Agree Phase between the project sponsor and team leader.
+BPI’s Systematic Project Management workshop gives special emphasis to the project hand-offs to subordinates with a comprehensive Agree Phase between the project sponsor and team leader.
 The planning process in the Think Through Phase provides team members with a means to implement their project and “adds value to their work.”

 If your organization could benefit from enhancing leaders’ competence, including: setting team direction; clear communication; and effective collaboration